Shared Albums for Google Photos (by JanZeman)

 Privacy Policy

-This plugin does not collect or store any user data.
+This plugin does not collect or store any user data for its core gallery functionality.

 Use of external Google services